 All students carrying a course load of 12 or more credits receive a UPASS.
-The UPASS provides students with unlimited access to ride the bus in Milwaukee County, not only to and from school.
+The UPASS is attached to the ID card.
+It provides students with unlimited access to ride the bus in Milwaukee County, not only to and from school.
 We strongly encourage your son or daughter to make use of their UPASS.
 For the route finder and bus time schedules, visit www.ridemcts.com.